yarisvt/tyk-docs/tyk-docs/content/debugging-series/on-prem-debugging.md

 The `/hello` health check endpoint against the Gateway is the quickest way in determining the status of your Tyk instance.
 You can find more information in our docs about the [Gateway Liveness health check]({{< ref "planning-for-production/ensure-high-availability/health-check" >}}).

-The reason this endpoint is important is that components such as the Tyk Dashboard, RPC, or Redis can go down at any given point so it is useful to know if the Gateway is currently usable or not.
+This endpoint is important as it allows for a user to isolate where a problem might be originating from.
+At a glance, the `/hello` endpoint reports the Gateways connectivity to the Dashboard, Redis, or in enterprise/hybrid installations: MDCB (rpc).

 ```json
 {